INT: Geoffrey Sax

 Again, it was a surprise to me; we talked about it, we did drawings but when she first turned up on the set when you see the combination with the heels and everything, I went, "HOLY $#&!"
 [Laughter] This is great really, you know she's sort of "verging" on cartoon I guess in a way but we still wanted to keep her scary and again we wanted to keep the jeopardy and I hope we did that.
 I've sort of lost judgment with it now because you see it so many times, all you see is; you see the film as a series of mistakes I think, as a director and I can't watch anything that I've ever done.
 There's one documentary I did, the worst documentary in the history of film [Laughter] and I've still never seen it.
 And I've got it on tape.
 It was about Kevin Keegan, the footballer and we went and followed him around Germany and he used to score a lot.
 Well, in this season, he only scored one goal and we missed it [Laughter]

 You're right; it is the worst documentary in the history of the world [Laughter]

 But I learned a lesson because - I said to a guy, camera one came out and he said, "I'm really sorry Geoff, I didn't get the goal."
 And then I said, "What about you did you get " and he said, "No, we ran out of film."
 What I learned, of course I learned too late but because I've never done a sports film since, is that you have to re-load at different times.
 So we had to buy the goal from the BBC it was the most embarrassing thing.
-[Laughter] Yeah, we had to buy this goal we said, "Do you have the goal?" and [they said] “Of course we got the goal, weve got about forty angles.
+[Laughter] Yeah, we had to buy this goal we said, "Do you have the goal?" and [they said] Of course we got the goal, weve got about forty angles.
 [Laughter] Well we sort of, didnt get it.
 [Laughter] I cant watch it.

 Everything we did was wrong.
 It was the early days of steadicam, and we took the steadicam, I said, Weve got to have steadicam.
 What we didnt know at the time is that youve got to learn to really balance yourself.
 So this operator [Laughter], its like the [rockiest] film youve ever seen [Laughter] Its insane.
 Its insane, honestly.
 If you wanted to blackmail me, you get a copy of that film; it was terrible.

 Has anything changed from the UK release to the American release of Stormbreaker?

 No. Its absolutely frame to frame identical.

 What about the name change from Stormbreaker to Alex Rider: Opertation Stormbreaker?